pranavb1211/AutoAgentThesis/README.md

-# AutoAgentThesis
+# A Cloud-Based Real-Time Conversational System for Autonomous Financial Analysis and Stock Trading Using LLM Agents and MCP.

-A Cloud-Based Real-Time Conversational System for Autonomous Financial Analysis and Stock Trading Using LLM Agents and MCP
+A Slack-Integrated Multi-Agent Architecture Combining Azure GPT-4o, FinGPT, and Alpaca MCP for Real-Time Stock Market Automation

 A multi-agent stock analysis system that combines: